SEO, Website Design

 These are just some of the basics of On-Page SEO optimization that you should focus on to improve your website's ranking.
 As you can see, there are many different elements to consider.
 However, if you focus on the most important ones and optimize them properly, your website should start climbing in the search engine rankings.

 SEO is a complex task and requires constant effort to achieve good results.
 You should monitor your website's performance regularly and make adjustments to keep up with changes in search engine algorithms.
-Additionally, keeping an eye on competitors' websites can help you stay one step ahead of the game.
-Following the above on-page SEO optimization tips will help you make sure that your website is up-to-date and optimized for better visibility in search engine results pages.
+Additionally, keeping an eye on competitors' websites can help you stay one step ahead.
+Following the above on-page SEO tips, along with understanding off-page SEO, will help ensure your website is up to date and optimized for better visibility on search engine results pages.
 Good luck!
 If this all feels a bit daunting, and we understand that it can, feel free to Book A Call and discuss how we can implement On-Page SEO on your existing or new website and get your site higher in the search engine results.

 About the author:

-Nick France has been designing everything from ads to websites for over thirty-five years and it’s obviously engrained in his DNA at this point.
-When he’s not designing or writing he’s usually found loving on his family or strapped to a guitar, singing his heart out.
+Nick France has been designing everything from ads to websites for over 35 years, and it’s obviously ingrained in his DNA by now.
+When he’s not designing or writing, he’s usually found loving on his family or strapped to a guitar, singing his heart out.